AtumaDavid/Complex-Blog/Readme.md

 ## To Work on

-- Block user afte being inactive for 30days
+- uploading of images should be optional: for profile, to post and to update post